 Winning team hack the sauna experience to a new level at Junction

-Arnab Barnik, Siavash H. Khajavi and Alireza Jaribion are happy Juntion challenge winners after a 48 hour marathon hack weekend (photo Junction.
+Adriaan Knapen, Siavash H. Khajavi and Alireza Jaribion are happy Junction challenge winners after a 48-hour marathon hack weekend (photo Junction)

 Five researchers, Siavash H. Khajavi (Aalto University, DIEM), Alireza Jaribion (Aalto University, DIEM), Adriaan Knapen (Aalto University, EIT), Leila Abiedat (B.Sc.
 St Petersburg State University) and Arnab Banik (Clark University, USA) responded to Vaisala’s challenge at the Junction Hackathon event at Dipoli November 23-25.

 Junction is Europe’s biggest hackathon and a global community of hackers.
 Its mission is to empower people to create with technology.
 In 2018, the partner companies had 46 challenges and 11 tracks.
 1300 hackers from 105 countries were accepted to the event.
 Junction 2018 was organized by an international community of volunteering students.
 It origins from the Aalto Entrepreneurship Society, which is known from Slush and the Kiuas program.

 Vaisala’s challenge “Hack the Sauna” in the AI & BIG DATA Track of Junction 2018 sought to improve and modernize the traditional sauna experience using environmental measurements both in and outside of the sauna building.
 One of the ideas was to bring on a dashboard, mobile app or something that interacts with the people within the sauna.